ecshreve/pillager/pkg/hunter/README.md

 ## Constants

-DefaultTemplate is the base template used to format a Finding into the custom output format
+DefaultTemplate is the base template used to format a Finding into the custom output format\.

 ```go
 const DefaultTemplate = `{{ with . -}}